 The University Archive comprises records pertaining to the history and development of Queen's from its foundation as a Queen's College in 1845 through to its establishment as an independent university in 1908 to the present day.

 Visit our web pages for a comprehensive overview of the collections we hold and the services we offer.
 This LibGuide offers additional resource and subject guides.

-Our Reading Room is located on Floor 1 of the McClay Library and provides a comfortable, dedicated space appropriate to the consultation of Special Collections material.
+Our Reading Room is located on Floor 1 of the McClay Library.
+Wireless internet access is available.

 Please note that access to early printed books, manuscripts or discrete collections must be arranged in advance.
 Access to these materials is restricted in the evenings and at weekends.

 Special Collections & Archives will be closed on the following dates:

 Saturday 24th December 2016 - Monday 2nd January 2017 (inclusive)